RPi-Distro/pi-gen/README.md

 ## Stage Anatomy

-### Raspbian Stage Overview
+### FRCVision Raspbian Stage Overview

-The build of Raspbian is divided up into several stages for logical clarity and modularity.
+The build of FRCVision Raspbian is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.

  - **Stage 0** - bootstrap.
 The primary purpose of this stage is to create a